Projects per year

 In all activities she applies a One Health approach and works within an international network across sectors including all relevant disciplines.

-If you are interested in more details, visit her personal page at https://www.ctrevisan.info
+If you are interested in more details, visit her personal webpage at https://www.ctrevisan.info

 Education/Academic qualification

-Epidemiology and Public Health , PhD , University of Copenhagen
+Epidemiology and Public Health , PhD , Burden of Taenia solium - From the individual to Society , University of Copenhagen

 1-Nov-2013 → 31-Jan-2017